smizell/hyperdescribe/hyperdescribe-draft.md

 A resource is a thing that is being described in the message based on a particular vocabulary.

+#### Properties

+For specifying properties for the resource, the `properties` property can be used (OPTIONAL), which is an array.
+It MAY be an array of of any type, including another `resource`.
+This allows for nesting resources.

 ### Links

 For specifying links, the `links` array MAY be used in the root, in `meta`, and in `resource` objects.
 The `links` property is OPTIONAL in all of those locations.